Care for children

 A range of fact sheets about other common childhood illnesses and injuries are also available on the WCH website.

 There are a range of things you can do to minimise your risk of getting sick, especially during the winter months.

 - Remember to wash, wipe and cover and maintain good hand hygiene if you or your child are sick.
 Cover your mouth when you cough or sneeze and encourage your children to do the same.

 - Influenza, commonly known as the flu, is a highly contagious infection that is more serious than the common cold.
 Children aged six months and older can receive an annual vaccination against seasonal flu.
 This can reduce your child’s chance of getting the flu and reduce the severity of flu symptoms if they do catch the flu.
 Speak to your GP or immunisation provider about getting a flu vaccination this winter.

 - Children aged 5 years and over are eligible for COVID-19 vaccination.
 Vaccination is the best way to reduce your child’s risk of becoming seriously unwell with COVID-19.

 - Eating nutritious foods such as fruits and vegetables can help keep you and your family’s immune system strong.
 It is also important to keep hydrated in winter, so ensure you drink plenty of water.

 This information is a guide only and is not intended to be individual medical advice and should not be considered medical advice, nor is it intended to replace consultation with a qualified doctor or other health care professional.

-If symptoms don’t improve, or get worse, phone or visit a GP.
-In an emergency, always call triple zero (000) for an ambulance.
+If your symptoms don’t improve, or get worse, phone or visit a GP, out-of-hours medical centre or pharmacy.
+In an emergency, you should always call Triple Zero (000) for an ambulance.